nevakrien/ai_secretary/README.md

 LIMITATIONS:
-time zone support is not fully implemented (tools to add it are there tho) post crash initiliation may mess the order of messages giving a diffrent answer
+time zone support is not fully implemented (tools to add it are there tho) post crash initiliation may mess the order of messages giving a diffrent answer if there is an error in resolving changes the bot dosent know

 TODO:
 more robust checks for function calls (the error raised should be relevent to the situation)